surnan/air-sea-and-see/README-backend-phase-3.md

 This will create a file in your `backend/db/migrations` folder and a file called `user.js` in your `backend/db/models` folder.

-In the migration file, apply the constraints in the schema.
+In the migration file, apply the constraints in the .
 Remember to define the default constraints for the `createdAt` and `updatedAt` columns.

 You should